Firefighters take new measures to educate public amid rise in fire-related deaths

 Hagelgans said their message is going deeper than just adding smoke alarms.
 He said they’re now stressing education about what you should do when a fire starts.

-Hagelgans said some of their education is focused around the dangers of smoke.
+Hagelgans said some of their education is focused on the dangers of smoke.

 Fire experts say it only takes two minutes from ignition for a fire to turn deadly.